marick/Midje/README.md

         (expect (numerical-reverser 103) => 301
            (fake (string-reverser "103") => "301"))

+    In the second line, the arrow signifies that when `string-reverser` is given `"103"`, we know its caller will receive `"301"`

-  The semi-sweet style adds the `expect` and `fake` macros, which make for readable tests while still being easy enough to generate from a more ambitious syntax.
+    The semi-sweet style does nothing more than add the `expect` and `fake` macros, which are ways of generating the maps the unprocessed style expects while themselves not being too hard to generate from more ambitious macros.

 * **Sweet** The style I like to use.
 A "little language" for top-down test-driven development, which repaints Freeman